Patricia Sloane-White, DPhil, University of Oxford

-I am an Associate Professor in the Department of Anthropology at the University of Delaware and the Chair of Women & Gender Studies.
-I have served as the Director of Islamic Studies and administer several programs for the College of Arts and Sciences, including the Plastino Scholars, Dean’s Scholars, and the Bachelor of Arts in Liberal Studies programs.
+I am a Professor in the Departments of Women & Gender Studies and Anthropology at the University of Delaware and the Chair of Women & Gender Studies.
+I have served as the Director of Islamic Studies (2011-2014) and was a Faculty Fellow in the College of Arts and Sciences, directing the Plastino Scholars, Dean’s Scholars, and the Bachelor of Arts in Liberal Studies programs.
 I am a two-time Fulbright Scholar to Malaysia, affiliated with the University of Malaya and the International Islamic University of Malaysia.

 For information on my courses and publications, see the tabs above.